albar965/albar965.github.io/littlenavmap-faq.md

 This can be a lamp post or a fully modeled terminal building.
 The full explanation is here:
 [Little Navmap User Manual View -> Airports -> Empty](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/MENUS.html#empty).

-Some major airports in XP12 are wrongly missing the 3D flag and _Little Navmap_ shows them as `empty`.
+Some major airports in X-Plane 12 are wrongly missing the 3D flag and _Little Navmap_ shows them as `empty`.
 This affects major airports like KSEA, EDDF or EDDS.

 You can disable this behavior in _Little Navmap_ options on page `Map`.